QuantiusBenignus/BlahST/API_TRANSCRIBE.md

 # Network Transcription (recommended mode)
+This mode:
+- Allows older or less capable Linux systems (e.g. Raspberry PI with a microphone) to offload the speech recognition to a more powerful computer over the network.
-Aside from being useful for Linux systems that do not have the power to transcribe speech efficiently, this mode also shows speedup of local transcription on faster machines which run a whisper.cpp server on localhost.
+- Also shows speedup of local transcription on faster machines which run a whisper.cpp server on localhost.
 See below.

 ### Setup
 Speech is recorded on the local machine and sent via an API call, to a whisper.cpp [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server), typically on the local network or at localhost (127.0.0.1).

-* To make BlahST work in network transcription mode, one should use the `wsi` or `wsiml` script with `-n` flag when setting up keyboard shortcuts for speech input.
+* To make BlahST work in network transcription mode, one should use the `wsi`, `wsiAI`, or `wsiml` script with `-n` flag when setting up keyboard shortcuts for speech input.

-* **wsi** and **wsiml** can be found in this repository and should be placed in $HOME/.local/bin.
+* **wsi**, **wsiAI** and **wsiml** can be found in this repository and should be placed in $HOME/.local/bin.

 * The IP/hostname and port number for the server should be entered in the configuration block of the script.